 The vast majority of our revenue consists of product sales and a small portion is currently derived from engineering services.
 Product sales consists primarily of shipments of our Intelligent Connectivity Platform solution.
 We sell to distributors who resell our products as well as contract manufacturers and design partners who manufacture products for our customers.
 Engineering services revenue consists of engineering fees associated with the development of certain custom features for some of our products.
-The engineering service revenue accounted for a small percentage of total revenue for the year ended December 31, 2022.
-We expect engineering service revenue to continue to decrease as a percentage of our total revenue.
+Engineering services revenue accounted for a small percentage of total revenue for the years ended December 31, 2022 and 2023.
+We have not provided engineering services since the second quarter of 2023.

 For product sales, we transact with customers primarily pursuant to standard purchase orders for delivery of products and generally do not allow customers to cancel or change purchase orders within limited notice periods.
-We recognize product sales when control transfers to the customer, generally at the time of product shipment from our facilities, in an amount that reflects the consideration we expect to receive in exchange for those goods, net of estimated sales returns, distributor price adjustments, rebates, and other customer incentives.
+We recognize product sales when control transfers to the customer, generally at the time of product shipment from our facilities or at the time when products are received by customers depending on the shipping terms with our customers, in an amount that reflects the consideration we expect to receive in exchange for those goods, net of estimated sales returns, distributor price adjustments, rebates, and other customer incentives.
 Revenue is also recognized net of any taxes collected, which are subsequently remitted to governmental authorities.